eshuldiner/Eml4-Alk/README.md

 | rankOn | For correlation analyses; which statistic to use in calculating correlation across contexts. | string |
 | incList | For correlation analyses; named list of sgRNAs or genes to include in ranking analysis.
 Format is name:gene1,gene2...geneN | string |

+# Example analysis

+An example input file (example.inp) is provided.
+The files necessary to run this analysis are provided in ./InputFiles.
+A yaml file to install all necessary dependencies can be found at https://github.com/eshuldiner/Aging.